WestJet: 2017–2019: Transition to full-service carrier

 In April 2017, WestJet announced plans to launch an ultra-low-cost carrier in late 2017.
 The new airline would operate using Boeing 737-800 aircraft, and compete with new entrants to the market, such as Flair Airlines.
 The launch of the new airline, named Swoop, was delayed until June 2018.

+On December 6, 2017, WestJet and Delta Air Lines signed a preliminary memorandum of understanding to extend their current codeshare agreement into a joint venture, pending regulatory and board approval.
+On July 19, 2018, WestJet and Delta Air Lines signed a definitive ten-year agreement into a joint venture between the two airlines.
+This joint venture would have served more than 95% of the Canada–U.S. demand.
+The airlines' current frequent flier programs would also be updated to be more closely aligned, and the airlines will be co-located at key hub airports.
+However, in November 2020, Delta and WestJet agreed to scrap their plans for a joint venture, as the demands of the United States Department of Transportation were seen "unreasonable and unacceptable" by both airlines.

 While announcing an expansion of the senior leadership team on January 11, 2018, Gregg Saretsky reconfirmed the airline's strategic goal to become a global, full-service carrier.

 On March 8, 2018, the CEO of WestJet, Gregg Saretsky retired.
 He was replaced by company vice-president, Ed Sims.

-On May 8, 2018, WestJet announced that it would be adding the Boeing 787-9 Dreamliner to its fleet.
+On May 8, 2018, WestJet announced that it would be adding the Boeing 787-9 to its fleet.
 The first aircraft was delivered to the airline in January 2019.

 On May 10, 2018, WestJet's unionized pilots voted 91 percent in favour of strike action.
-The key issue in negotiations is outsourcing work to operate the new Swoop carriers.
+The key issue in negotiations was the outsourcing of work to operate Swoop aircraft.
 On May 25, 2018, WestJet and the Air Line Pilots Association (ALPA) agreed to a settlement process through the Federal Mediation and Conciliation Service.